EvansWinner/Piltdown/README.md

 - Tweet threads?
 Could it be done? *Should* it be done?
 Well, yes and no, of course...
 - Instead of telling people to have labels all the same length (eg. horizontal dot chart) just pad to max(len(...))
 - Basically, I'm not going to release this until the horizontal bar chart at least is done, as that's the most important one... possibly the vertical bar chart as well.
+- Better examples.
+Better... or at least funnier.

 A list of plots I got somewhere that looked at a quick glance like they might be possible.
 Not to be interpreted as firm intentions.
 More or less in descending order of priority.